Ninyo97/missing-semester-ml-dev/readme.md

 - To implement early stopping, we must have a validation set that we can test the model performance against.
 - Moreover, the training might converge well before the `max_epochs` value.
 We can implement early stopping in this case.

+### Step 12: Experiment Tracking

+- This is the final point of discussion today.
+Suppose, we want to explore the performance of models across various sweeps such as batch size, or hidden feature dimension.
+Then we can use tensorboard to have all results at one place.
+- Once we have this, we can setup an experimental sweep such as `run_sweep.sh`